Black folks homemade cornbread – Corn is a common ingredient in Southern soul food recipes.

 - 1 tablespoon of granulated sugar

-- ⅔ cup of whipped cream cheese
+- ⅔ cup of cream cheese, softened or whipped

 Instructions for Black folks Southern homemade cornbread